-The ability of our agents to negotiate with humans and other agents stems from their understanding of the goals of themselves and others, the actions that can achieve or thwart those goals, and the commitments and preferences agents have towards competing courses of action.
-To provide this understanding, our agents use domain-independent reasoning algorithms operating over a general partial-order plan representation: see [14,1].
+The ability of our agents to negotiate with humans and other agents stems from their understanding of the goals of each party, the actions that can achieve or thwart those goals, and the commitments and preferences agents have towards competing courses of action.
+To provide this understanding, our agents use domain-independent reasoning algorithms operating over a general partial-order plan representation: see [15, 1].
 Plans provide a concise representation of the causal relationship between actions and agents' goals, including causal links and causal threats between the plans of different agents.
 The representation includes decision theoretic information to represent the perceived utility of different goals and their likelihood of satisfaction.
-Finally, the representation includes simplified theory of mind, allowing agents to represent and reason about the intentions and preferences of other agents.
+Finally, the representation includes a simplified theory of mind, allowing agents to represent and reason about the beliefs, intentions and preferences of other agents.

-A key aspect of multi-party negotiation is negotiating about alternative ways to achieve interdependent goals.
+A key aspect of multi-party negotiation involves discussion of alternative ways to achieve goals.
 To support such negotiation, agents reason about alternative, mutually exclusive courses of action (plans) for achieving goals, and incorporate a general decision-theoretic method for evaluating the relative strengths and weaknesses of different alternatives.
-Strengths of a plan include states of positive utility that would be obtained through the plan's execution, weighted by their probability of attainment.
-Weaknesses include states of negative utility that might be obtained but also basic flaws in the plans execution.
-For example, the plan may contain unsatisfied preconditions that would require the (negotiated) help of other agents to satisfy.
+Strengths of a plan include states of positive utility that would result from the plan's execution, weighted by their probability of attainment.
+Weaknesses include resulting negative utility states and basic flaws that might block the plan's execution.
+For example, a plan may contain unsatisfied preconditions that would require (negotiated) help from other agents to satisfy.
 It may also contain causal threats, as when the expected actions of another agent might block the plan's successful execution.

 Agents also reason about the potential strengths of a plan, meaning the expected utility of beneficial effects assuming that any potential flaws are successfully resolved.
 Consider, for example, the situation where Bob has to borrow Mary's car in order to buy groceries.
 The likelihood that this plan succeeds depends on the likelihood of Mary performing the "lend car" action.
-Initially, Bob may have some a priori probability that

-Mary will lend the car.
+Initially, Bob may have some a priori probability that Mary will lend the car.
 If Mary verbally commits to lending the car, this probability is likely to increase, although this depends on Mary's perceived trustworthiness as a negotiation partner.
 The expected benefit of the plan includes the current estimate that Mary will perform this action, accounting for any stated commitments and the current measure of trust Bob has for Mary, whereas the potential benefit calculation assumes Mary will help with probability 1.0.

 The (potential) strengths and weaknesses of a plan serve as talking points for the negotiation and criteria for moving between negotiation stances.
 Strengths are points that should be emphasized when advocating a certain course of action whereas weaknesses are objections that can be raised.
 The relative magnitude of strengths and weaknesses of a course of action inform its strategy for negotiation.
-A plan with more weaknesses than strengths, and no potential for improvement should be avoided or fought against.
+A plan with more severe weaknesses than strengths, and no potential for improvement should be avoided or fought against.
 A plan with some positive potential might merit negotiation.